 The text a few months later was resumed to be translated into English and greatly expanded by Ada Augusta Lovelace (daughter of Lord Bairon), a talented collaborator of Babbage.
 According to the beautiful image given by Lady Lovelace, as the Jacquard loom weaves flowers and leaves, so Babbage proposed to weave algebraic designs to the analytical machine.

-It is said that she herself proposed a "program" for calculating Bernoulli numbers with Babbage's machine.
-This earned her the title of the first programmer in the history of the computer.
-One of the newest programming languages is called Ada, in honor of Lady Lovelace.
-What, then, was the intuition that made Babbage famous?
+She is said that she herself proposed a "program" for the calculation of Bernouli numbers with Babbage's car.
+This earned her the title of first programmer in the history of the computer.
+One of the most recent programming languages is called Ada, in honor of Lady Lovelace.
+So what was the intuition that made Babbage famous?

-The revolutionary idea was to conceive in the mid-800 the logical and functional scheme applied, more than 100 years later, to electronic computers and to foresee for the first time the use of punched cards.
-It wasn't until 1975 that floppy disks replaced punched cards.
-The analytical machine therefore represents for the 800 the culmination of man's intuition in the field of calculating machines.
+The revolutionary idea was to conceive in the mid -19th century the logical and functional scheme applied, more than 100 years later, to electronic calculators and to predict the use of perforated cards for the first time.
+Only in 1975, the floppies disk replaced the perforated cards.
+The analytical machine therefore represents the culmination of the man in the field of calculating machines for the 800.

 Herman Hollerith, the history of the computer

-If Charles Babbage was the inspirer of today's electronic computers, Herman Hollerith was the inventor of traditional mechanographic machines.
+If Charles Babbage was the inspirer of the current electronic calculators, Herman Hollerith was the inventor of traditional mechanographic machines.
 In the history of the computer, these two men begin the technique of data processing.

 Already in the nineteenth century, the United States of America carried out the census of the population in a serious and meticulous way.
-However, the processing of the data took so long that a new census often had to be started without the examination of the previous one having been completed.
+However, data processing required so long that a new census often had to start without the examination of the previous one.

-So it was that the American government, for the census of 1890, promoted research to find a system for the automatic processing of the collected data.
-The best idea came from the statistical engineer Herman Hollerith who had drawn up a tabular, not to specify the program, but the data to be processed.
+So it was that the American government, for the census of 1890, promoted research to find a system for automatic processing of the data collected.
+The best idea had the statistical engineer Herman Hollerith who had processed a tabulator, not to specify the program, but the data to be elaborated.

-He did not reuse Babbage's idea, but he had the intuition by observing a ticket agent piercing train tickets with his machine.
-Each punch card reported the data provided by each individual or household.
-Each forum represented a precise answer to a question in the census questionnaire.
-For example, the male or female sex of an individual was represented with a hole or the absence of a hole, respectively.
+He did not reuse the idea of Babbage, but had the intuition by observing a ticket officer who perforated railway tickets with his machine.
+Each perforated card reported the data provided by each individual or family unit.
+In fact, each hole represented a precise answer to a questionnaire question for the census.
+For example, the male or female sex of an individual was represented respectively with a hole or with the absence of the hole.

 The latter could only be opened or closed and it was therefore logical to relate them to the digits of the binary system 1 or 0.
 Electromagnetic machines, designed by himself, were able to read these cards.